UNLocBoX: A MATLAB convex optimization toolbox for proximal-splitting methods: Example

-where $n(t)$ is the objective function at iteration \emph{t} \item \emph{param.gamma} defines the stepsize.
-It is a compromise between convergence speed and precision.
-Note that if \emph{gamma} is too big, the algorithm might not converge. \end{itemize} The solution is displayed in figure \ref{fig:sol prob 1}
+where $n(t)$ is the objective function at iteration $t$ \item \emph{param.gamma} defines the step-size.
+When only non-differentiable functions are minimized, it is a compromise between convergence speed and precision.
+When differentiable functions are minimized, a too large step-size \emph{gamma} may lead to the divergence of the algorithm.
+In this case, the user can let the UNLocBoX automatically set the step-size. \end{itemize} The solution is displayed in figure \ref{fig:sol prob 1}

-\paragraph{Solving problem II} Solving problem II instead of problem I can be done with a small modification of the previous code.
-First we define another function as follow: \begin{quote}{\ttfamily param\_l2.A=A;\\ param\_l2.At=A;\\ param\_l2.y=y;\\ param\_l2.verbose=1;\\ f3.prox=@(x,T)~prox\_l2(x,lambda*T,param\_l2);\\ f3.grad=@(x)~2*lambda*A(A(x)-y);\\ f3.eval=@(x)~lambda*norm(A(x)-y,'fro'); } \end{quote} The structure of \emph{f3} contains a field \emph{f3.grad}.
-In fact, the l2 norm is a smooth function.
-As a consequence the gradient is well defined on the entire domain.
-This allows using the forward backward solver.
-However, we can in this case also use the Douglas Rachford solver.
-For this we have defined the field \emph{f3.prox}.
+\paragraph{Solving Problem II} Solving Problem II instead of Problem I can be done with a small modification of the previous code.
+First we define another function as follows:

+The squared $\ell_2$-norm is a differentiable function allowing the use of the forward backward solver.
+The gradient is defined in an additional field \texttt{grad}.
+In general, the user provides only the gradient or the proximal operator to a function.
+However, for this example we define both in order to compare two solvers.
+The proximal operator is used by the aforementioned Douglas-Rachford algorithm while the gradient is computed for the forward backward algorithm.
+The solvers can be called by: